 Measured variables

 Measured variables for this study are broken up into two categories: a) outcome measures, and b) predictors or covariates.
+All spatial data sets (occurrence, co-occurrence, and geospatial environmental) will be set to the largest pixel size of any data set which is 30 m resolution.

 Category a) Outcome measures: